*To understand how the Seacoast Growers Association functions as an organization please review both the Rules / Regulations and the Bylaws.

 6. Every effort will be made to post applications, dates and deadlines on the SGA website by December 1st.

-1. Applicants shall submit a detailed application form by the deadlines announced on the SGA website, and applicants shall submit a $60.00 application fee to be returned if not accepted.
+1. Applicants shall submit a detailed application form by the deadlines announced on the SGA website, and applicants shall submit a non refundable $60.00 application fee.

 2. Notice of acceptance/non-acceptance shall be returned to the applicant in a timely manner.